JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/soapy-control.png?raw=true)

 Qt-DAB obviously supports:
- *  reading and writing ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with inputrate 2048000.
+ * reading and writing ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with IQ samples with inputrate 2048000.
- NEW is the ability of Qt-DAB to generate "sdr" type files with a size  **larger than 4 Gb** (i.e. the BW64 type), and (obviously) the ability of the ".sdr" reader to read such files.
+NEW is the ability of Qt-DAB to generate "sdr" type files with a size  **larger than 4 Gb**, their type is BW64.
+Obviously Qt-DAB has the ability to read such files back.
-The device widget gives information what the "type" of the file is (RIFF or BW64).
 ![6.8](/res/read_me/riff-reader-large.png?raw=true)
 ![6.8](/res/read_me/riff-reader-small.png?raw=true)

+The device widget gives information the "type" of the file i.e. RIFF or BW64.
 When reading input from an ".sdr" file that was **generated by Qt-DAB** both the name of the SDR device as well as the channel frequency of the reception is displayed as shown in the pictures above.